 In the third Article in her series on Governance, Stacey Wright, a Program Manager at Macedon Technologies, describes how sustainability management through BPM governance can ensure continuous improvement.
 Read her Article for details of how a sustainability team can benefit your organization.

 In this Article, Cheryl Walker, a Senior Consultant with CGI Business Solutions, defines the role process owners can play to ensure that the goals of a process centric organization are achieved and maintained.

-In the July Update we published the fifth Article from a new book by Paul Harmon and Roger Tregear, Questioning BPM, in which 33 respected thought leaders in the BPM community respond to a set of 15 questions.
-This month, Paul writes a summary of responses to Question 7, “What’s the Return on Process?”
+Each month we are publishing a summary of a single Chapter in Paul Harmon’s and Roger Tregear’s book.
+Questioning BPM, in which 33 respected thought leaders in the BPM community respond to a set of 15 questions.
+This month, Paul writes a summary of responses to Question 9, Process Governance—Control or Liberty?

-Last month we published the fourth Article from a new book by Paul Harmon and Roger Tregear, Questioning BPM, in which 33 respected thought leaders in the BPM community respond to a set of 15 questions.
-This month Paul writes a summary of responses to question 6, “Why a Process Architecture”?
+Each month we are publishing a summary of a single Chapter in Paul Harmon’s and Roger Tregear’s book, Questioning BPM, in which 33 respected thought leaders in the BPM community respond to a set of 15 questions.
+This month, Paul writes a summary of responses to Question 8: Quality of Process or Process of Quality?